Shell’s aggressive investment in alternative power reminds us that the future is electric

 Carbon footprint felt ’round the world

-All over the world, automakers, tech enterprises, and now a number of forward-thinking oil and gas companies are looking to capitalize on the EV revolution.
+All over the world, automakers, tech enterprises, and now forward-thinking energy companies are looking to capitalize on the EV revolution.

-Big oil is shifting its narrative as policy pressure adheres to aggressive climate targets proliferating to opportunities in the investment community.
-Across the board, the decision is also purely economic: if EV stock rises as anticipated, the oil industry will lose an estimated 5.5 million barrels per day to displaced global demand.
-As fuel efficiency continues to improve, and as more countries and governments issue more demanding fuel efficiency mandates, Royal Dutch Shell is offering a preview of where the traditional oil and gas company structure might be headed.
+Big oil is shifting its narrative as policy pressure surrounding aggressive climate targets proliferates into opportunities in the investment community.
+Across the board, the decision is purely economic: if EV stock rises as anticipated, the industry will lose an estimated 5.5 million barrels per day to displaced global demand.
+Fuel efficiency continues to improve, and more countries and governments issue demanding fuel efficiency mandates.
+Royal Dutch Shell is offering a preview of where the traditional oil and gas company structure might be headed.

 Shell’s shift to a lower carbon footprint will transform it from one of the biggest oil companies in the world to the world’s largest electricity company by the 2030s.
 Shell will cut its carbon footprint in half by 2050, with electric power and EV charging driving much of a promised yearly $2 billion investment in renewables and cleantech.
 While $2 billion is not a large spend for a big oil company, within renewables and clean technology industries, the value is a significant amount that will propel the industry forward.

 Shell New Energies is a division that focuses exclusively on developing and implementing low carbon services.
 In late 2018, Shell launched “Shell Energy Inside” in the U.S. as a part of this division.